 - you have to teach 20 or 30 or more students

 And do you know why your students are going to act like that?

 Do you think any online TEFL course is going to teach you how to handle those things?

 I had all of those above problems after I took a mostly “in-class” course.
 And if you take an online course like the one I took you’ll fair even worse.

 You have options:

-- Eliminate the confusion and get closer to your dream by starting this advanced course that is designed to help you teach English in Asia.
+- Eliminate the confusion, and start getting more confident and closer to “your dream” of having a great experience abroad by starting this course that is especially designed to help you teach English to mostly kids in Asia.